Take care of your feet — by caring for your running shoes

 In addition to keeping a running tally of your mileage, some will even notify you when shoes hit the end of their recommended life span.
 If your shoes have already been around the block a few times, no problem: You can factor in initial mileage when you first register them.

 Finding the right running shoes should be determined by the type of feet you have.
 If you have flat feet or overly pronate (a tendency to rotate inward and downward when walking or running), then consider a "motion control" running shoe.

 If the arch in your foot looks relatively normal, then a "stability" running shoe may be the best fit.
 Those with high arches usually feel most comfortable in a "cushioned" running shoe.

 "Besides your preferences, your foot, especially your arch, will determine the style of shoe that's best for you," says Cranny.

 When buying new shoes, Cranny suggests going to a store that specializes in running.
-“Most running stores have a knowledgeable staff.
-They can also help you get a proper fit,” he says.
-“When wearing you shoes running make sure they are laced snugly; you don’t want you foot to slide in the shoe when running.”
+"Most running stores have a knowledgeable staff.
+They can also help you get a proper fit," he says.
+"When wearing your shoes running, make sure they are laced snugly; you don't want your foot to slide around in the shoe."

 There's always a breaking in period for any new shoes, but you'll want to be especially careful with running shoes.
 "Start with just walking with the new shoes for several days.
 Then slowly alternate days with new shoes and the old pair," says Cranny.

-“Having well-maintained and properly fitting running shoes can save you from common running injuries,” says Cranny.
-“Remember, the feet are the basis for the alignment of the body.
-You want to do everything you can to establish a firm base and treat your feet right.”
+"Having well-maintained and properly fitting running shoes can save you from common running injuries," he adds.
+"Remember, the feet are the basis for the alignment of the body.
+You want to do everything you can to establish a firm base and treat your feet right."